phpDocumentor/fig-standards/proposed/phpdoc.md

    example tag and the found folder should be made.
-4. If the application was unable to resolve a path given the previous rules then it should check if a readable folder 'examples' is found in the root folder of the project containing the source file of the "Structural Element".
+4. If the application was unable to resolve a path given the previous rules then it should check if a readable folder 'examples' is found in the root folder of the project containing the source file of the Structural Element.

    > The root folder of a project is the highest folder common to all files
    > that are being processed by a consuming application.